 - Squeaking: This sound can come positively, but it’s also coming from less fear and frustration.
 This sound is familiar in rabbits.

-- Humming: Rabbits also can hum as birds and humans.
+- Humming: Rabbits also can hum like birds and humans.
 They buzz whenever they are in a good mood.
 Humming is a positive manner of noise.
 You can recognize when your rabbit is humming.

 - Screaming: As rabbits get stressed and panic easily.
 They call in pain and fear.
-This sound can count as a harmful noise.
+This sound can count as harmful noise.

-- Purring: Rabbits purr by rubbing their teeth without using their throat, and they purr when they are enjoying the mood and playful.
+- Purring: Rabbits purr by rubbing their teeth without using their throat, and they purr when they are enjoying the mood and are playful.